pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.8.1 =
+* Improved: Automatic conversion retry on HTTP status codes 429 and 430.

 = 2.8.0 =
 * New "Auto Detect Element To Convert" option to detect the main contents automatically.
 * New "Readability Enhancements" option to emphasize the main contents.